terjeio/grblHAL/README.md

 Windows users may try [my sender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).
 It has been written to complement grblHAL and has features such as proper keyboard jogging, automatic reconfiguration of DRO display for up to 6 axes, lathe mode including conversational G-Code generation, 3D rendering, macro support etc. etc.

+--

+Build 20200818:

+* Part two of large overhaul of configuration system.

+Driver configuration has been moved from _driver.h_ to _my_machine.h_ and options has been made available to be defined as compiler defined symbols/macros with the `-D` compiler command line option.
+In order to allow compiler defined symbols to override _my_machine.h_ settings the symbol `OVERRIDE_MY_MACHINE` should always be added to the command line.
+See [compiling grblHAL](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) for more information.
+Available driver options in _my_machine.h_ can now be listed from the driver ReadMe page.

 ---

 Build 20200813: